Samerhassanie/GettingAndCleaningDataCourseProject/CodeBook.md

 Intermediate variables:
 ======================
-feature_names    : records all the feature names from the file "features.txt" X_test           : a data frame read from the file "X_test.txt" taking numeric values and
+feature_names    : records all the feature names from the file "features.txt"

+X_test           : a data frame read from the file "X_test.txt" taking numeric values and
-                   and represent the measured signals described in the "features_info .txt" y_test           : a data frame read from the file "y_test.txt" taking numeric values and represents the activity number subjectname      : a data frame read from the file "subject_test.txt" and represents the id of the subject that performed the activity Xy_test          : a data frame that merges the X_test, y_test, and subjectname.
+                   and represent the measured signals described in the "features_info .txt"

+y_test           : a data frame read from the file "y_test.txt" taking numeric values and
+                   represents the activity number

+subjectname      : a data frame read from the file "subject_test.txt" and represents the
+                   id of the subject that performed the activity

+Xy_test          : a data frame that merges the X_test, y_test, and subjectname.
 It has
-                   563 culomns, one for the subject id, one for the activity id and 561 for the various measured and derived signals. body_acc_x_test  : a data frame of the body acceleration in the x direction for the test group and contains 128 measurements for each observation.
+                   563 culomns, one for the subject id, one for the activity id and 561 for the various measured and derived signals.

+body_acc_x_test  : a data frame of the body acceleration in the x direction for the test
+                   group and contains 128 measurements for each observation.

-Names            : a character vector used to assign names to all inertial signals i                : an integer counter body_acc_y_test  : a data frame of the body acceleration in the y direction for the test
+Names            : a character vector used to assign names to all inertial signals

+i                : an integer counter

+body_acc_y_test  : a data frame of the body acceleration in the y direction for the test
-                   group and contains 128 measurements for each observation. body_acc_z_test  : a data frame of the body acceleration in the z direction for the test group and contains 128 measurements for each observation. body_gyro_x_test : a data frame of the gyroscope signal in the x direction for the test group and contains 128 measurements for each observation. body_gyro_y_test : a data frame of the gyroscope signal in the y direction for the test group and contains 128 measurements for each observation. body_gyro_z_test : a data frame of the gyroscope signal in the z direction for the test group and contains 128 measurements for each observation. total_acc_x_test : a data frame of the total acceleration in the x direction for the test group and contains 128 measurements for each observation. total_acc_y_test : a data frame of the total acceleration in the y direction for the test group and contains 128 measurements for each observation. total_acc_z_test : a data frame of the total acceleration in the z direction for the test group and contains 128 measurements for each observation. test_data        : a data frame containing all the test data including the subject id, the activity, all the features, and the intertial signals.
+                   group and contains 128 measurements for each observation.

+body_acc_z_test  : a data frame of the body acceleration in the z direction for the test
+                   group and contains 128 measurements for each observation.

+body_gyro_x_test : a data frame of the gyroscope signal in the x direction for the test
+                   group and contains 128 measurements for each observation.

+body_gyro_y_test : a data frame of the gyroscope signal in the y direction for the test
+                   group and contains 128 measurements for each observation.

+body_gyro_z_test : a data frame of the gyroscope signal in the z direction for the test
+                   group and contains 128 measurements for each observation.

+total_acc_x_test : a data frame of the total acceleration in the x direction for the test
+                   group and contains 128 measurements for each observation.

+total_acc_y_test : a data frame of the total acceleration in the y direction for the test
+                   group and contains 128 measurements for each observation.

+total_acc_z_test : a data frame of the total acceleration in the z direction for the test
+                   group and contains 128 measurements for each observation.

+test_data        : a data frame containing all the test data including the subject id,
+                   the activity, all the features, and the intertial signals.

 X_train          : a data frame read from the file "X_train.txt" taking numeric values
-                   and represents the measured signals described in the "features_info .txt" y_train          : a data frame read from the file "y_train.txt" taking numeric values and represents the activity number subjectname      : a data frame read from the file "subject_train.txt" and represents the id of the subject that performed the activity Xy_train         : a data frame that merges the X_train, y_train, and subjectname.
+                   and represents the measured signals described in the "features_info .txt"

+y_train          : a data frame read from the file "y_train.txt" taking numeric values
+                   and represents the activity number

+subjectname      : a data frame read from the file "subject_train.txt" and represents the
+                   id of the subject that performed the activity

+Xy_train         : a data frame that merges the X_train, y_train, and subjectname.
 It has
-                   563 culomns, one for the subject id, one for the activity id and 561 for the various measured and derived signals. body_acc_x_train : a data frame of the body acceleration in the x direction for the train group and contains 128 measurements for each observation.
+                   563 culomns, one for the subject id, one for the activity id and 561 for the various measured and derived signals.

+body_acc_x_train : a data frame of the body acceleration in the x direction for the train
+                   group and contains 128 measurements for each observation.

-Names            : a character vector used to assign names to all inertial signals i                : an integer counter body_acc_y_train : a data frame of the body acceleration in the y direction for the train
+body_acc_y_train : a data frame of the body acceleration in the y direction for the train
-                   group and contains 128 measurements for each observation. body_acc_z_train : a data frame of the body acceleration in the z direction for the train group and contains 128 measurements for each observation.
+                   group and contains 128 measurements for each observation.

+body_acc_z_train : a data frame of the body acceleration in the z direction for the train
+                   group and contains 128 measurements for each observation.

 body_gyro_x_train: a data frame of the gyroscope signal in the x direction for the train
                    group and contains 128 measurements for each observation.

 body_gyro_y_train: a data frame of the gyroscope signal in the y direction for the train
                    group and contains 128 measurements for each observation.

 body_gyro_z_train: a data frame of the gyroscope signal in the z direction for the train
                    group and contains 128 measurements for each observation.

 total_acc_x_train: a data frame of the total acceleration in the x direction for the
                    train group and contains 128 measurements for each observation.

 total_acc_y_train: a data frame of the total acceleration in the y direction for the
                    train group and contains 128 measurements for each observation.

 total_acc_z_train: a data frame of the total acceleration in the z direction for the test
-                   group and contains 128 measurements for each observation. train_data       : a data frame containing all the test data including the subject id, the activity, all the features, and the intertial signals. selected         : identifies which column names have the word "mean" and "std".
+                   group and contains 128 measurements for each observation.

+train_data       : a data frame containing all the test data including the subject id,
+                   the activity, all the features, and the intertial signals.

+selected         : identifies which column names have the word "mean" and "std".